 *FYI - this post may contain affiliate links, which means we earn a commission at no extra cost to you if you purchase from them.
 Also, as an Amazon Associate I earn from qualifying purchases.
 Check out our Privacy Policy and Disclosure. for more info.

-Let’s just say I’m not great with decisions, and opening my suitcase feels like an impending death sentence every time.
+Let’s just say I’m not great with decisions, and opening my suitcase would often bring an impending sense of doom… No space for my blender, you say?!
+What if I need an emergency smoothie??

 My first backpacking trip around Europe, I carried everything on my back, with options for every possible occasion.
 Buuuut the thing about bringing around a million outfits is your suitcase becomes a sad brick of poor decisions.
 If you’re on the go, you want a light bag, no ifs ands or buts.

-Luckily, I think after 4+ years of frequent travel, I’ve mastered the art of packing light (and looking presentable).
+Luckily, after a decade of frequent travel, I’ve mastered the art of packing carry-on only (and still looking somewhat presentable).

-Of all my packing lists, the one I’m most proud of is my packing list for minimalist travel.
+Of all my packing lists, the one I’m most proud of is my packing list for minimalist carry-on only travel.

 If this intrigues you, keep scrolling.
 Today, I’d like to share my simple minimalist packing list with you (plus one adapted for winter).